 In the last few years some works have been performed by researchers on glass fiber reinforced polyurethane (GFRP).
-Saint-Michel et al. [7,8] studied the mechanical properties of polyurethane foam with different densities and filler size.
-Husic et al. [9] Investigated the thermal and mechanical properties of two types of polyurethane resin, one commercial and another derived from soybean oil, reinforced with glass fibers.
+(Saint-Michel et al., 2006a; Saint-Michel et al., 2006b) studied the mechanical properties of polyurethane foam with different densities and filler size.
+(Husic et al., 2005) investigated the thermal and mechanical properties of two types of polyurethane resin, one commercial and another derived from soybean oil, reinforced with glass fibers.
 Both composites displayed excellent results showing that polyurethane from soybean oil is an alternative to petrochemical resin.
-Wilberforce and Hashemi [10] studied the effect of fiber concentration, strain rate and weld line on mechanical properties of short glass fiber polyurethane composites.
-The long-term properties of polyurethane reinforced composites were investigated by Bruckmeier and Wellnitz [11] with the intention of using the composites in the automotive industry due to its lightweight, strength and damage tolerance.
+(Wilberforce S and Hashemi S., 2009) studied the effect of fiber concentration, strain rate and weld line on mechanical properties of short glass fiber polyurethane composites.
+The long-term properties of polyurethane reinforced composites were investigated by (Bruckmeier S. and Wellnitz J., 2011) with the intention of using the composites in the automotive industry due to its lightweight, strength and damage tolerance.

 With several advances made in understanding the behavior of composite materials, GFRP are finding increasing use as primary load bearing structures and also in a wide range of high technology engineering applications, such as pipeline reinforcement.
-Therefore, high strain rate loading is probable in many of the applications where these composites find use as candidate materials [12].
-As a consequence, the study of how the mechanical properties of these composites would change with strain rate is warranted to be able to design structures [13].
-Increasing the strain rate leads to higher moduli because the polymer chains have reduced the relaxation time [14].
+Therefore, high strain rate loading is probable in many of the applications where these composites find use as candidate materials (Jacob G.C. et al, 2004).
+The study of how the mechanical properties of these composites would change with strain rate is warranted to be able to design structures (Menard K.P., 1999).
+Increasing the strain rate leads to higher moduli because the polymer chains have reduced the relaxation time (Alkonis J.J. and Macknight W.J., 1983).
 In very short time ranges, the molecules, not having sufficient time to reorient substantially, probably react to a stress by distorting intermolecular distances.
-These distortions being of a rather high energy result in a high modulus [15].
+These distortions being of a rather high energy result in a high modulus (Saunders J.H. and Frisch K.C., 1962).

-In [16], a simplified damage model for pre-impregnated glass fiber reinforced polyurethane specimens is proposed.
+In (Reis J.M.L. et al, 2013), a simplified mathematical model for pre-impregnated glass fiber reinforced polyurethane specimens is proposed.
 Since one of the main applications of such composite material is to repair and reinforce both internal and external corrosion on pipelines, the knowledge of the material behavior when the strain rate varies is crucial to execute an accurate and appropriate repair.
 Corroded pipelines with part-wall metal loss defects can be repaired or reinforced with a composite sleeve system.
-In these systems, a piping or vessel segment is reinforced by wrapping with concentric coils of composite material [17].
+In these systems, a piping or vessel segment is reinforced by wrapping with concentric coils of composite material (Mattos H.S. et al, 2009).